Thutmose III: Artistic developments

-Thutmose's architects and artisans showed great continuity with the formal style of previous kings, but several developments set him apart from his predecessors.
-Although he followed the traditional relief styles for most of his reign, after his 42nd year he began having himself depicted wearing the red crown of Lower Egypt and a šndyt-kilt, an unprecedented style.
-Architecturally, his use of pillars also was unprecedented.
+Thutmose's architects and artisans followed traditional relief styles for most of his reign.
+But after his 42nd year he is depicted wearing the red crown of Lower Egypt and a šndyt-kilt, an unprecedented style.
+Architecturally, his use of pillars was unprecedented.
 He built Egypt's only known set of heraldic pillars, two large columns standing alone instead of being part of a set supporting the roof.
-His jubilee hall was also revolutionary and is arguably the earliest known building created in the basilica style.
+His jubilee hall was arguably the earliest known building created in the basilica style.
 Thutmose's artisans achieved new heights of skill in painting, and tombs from his reign were the earliest to be entirely painted instead of painted reliefs.
-Although not directly pertaining to his monuments, it appears that Thutmose's artisans had learned glass making skills, developed in the early 18th Dynasty, to create drinking vessels by the core-formed method.
+It appears that Thutmose's artisans learned glass-making skills, developed in the early 18th Dynasty, to create drinking vessels by the core-formed method.